Ragged Clown

 “That…that’s just theory.
 That’s just a theoretical extreme.”

-Even the adulterous sex is virtuous with the moral flame of righteousness reflecting in her chaste dampness and his thrusts like the pistons that power the engines of prosperity.
+Even the adulterous sex is virtuous with the moral flame of righteousness reflecting in Dagny’s chaste dampness and Hank’s thrusts like the pistons that power the engines of prosperity.

 She lay back, conscious of nothing but the pleasure it gave her.
 Yet her mind kept racing.
 Broken bits of thought flew past her attention, like the telegraph poles by the track.
 Physical pleasure? – she thought.
 This is a train made of steel…running on rails of Rearden Metal…moved by the energy of burning oil and electric generators…it’s a physical sensation of physical movement…but is that the cause and the meaning of what I now feel?…Do they call it a low animal joy-this feeling that I would not care if the rail did break to bits under us now-it won’t-but I wouldn’t care, because I have experienced this?
 A low, physical, material, degrading pleasure of the body?

 Oh, wait…maybe that really was about a train.
-It’s hard to know with these people – they live their whole lives in metaphor so it’s impossible to tell when reality begins…or if it ever does.
+It’s hard to tell with these people — they live their whole lives in metaphor so it’s impossible to tell when reality begins… or if it ever does.

-Perhaps passages like that help to explain why Ayn Rand is every budding libertarian’s favourite philosopher.
-Perhaps they got their first hard-on while imagining that Ayn was Dagny and Dagny was Ayn and that, when they closed their eyes, Ayn stood before them naked saying “I want you <insert name here>.
-I’m more of an animal than you think…[snip 100 pages]… If I’m asked to name my proudest attainment, I will say: I have slept with <insert your name here>.”
+Passages like that help explain why Ayn Rand is every budding libertarian’s favourite philosopher.
+Perhaps they got their first hard-on while imagining that Ayn was Dagny and Dagny was Ayn and that, when they closed their eyes, Ayn stood before them naked saying “I want you <insert name>.
+I’m more of an animal than you think…[snip 100 pages]… If I’m asked to name my proudest attainment, I will say: I have slept with <insert name>.”

-The only possible reason that the book is so popular among that kind of conservative is that, around age 19, they became confused between Ayn Rand’s prescription for a new Utopian Republic and Dagny’s high breasts and animal depravity.
+The reason the book is so popular among that kind of conservative is that, perhaps, around age 19, they became confused between Ayn Rand’s prescription for a new Utopian Republic and Dagny’s high breasts.
 Now and forever, when they think of steel production, they become aroused by thoughts of themselves as Hank Rearden driving his train into Dagny Taggart’s tunnel.

-I can’t count the number of times, on Usenet and on mailing lists, when a comment about cooperation causes a shotgun response, Earnestness set to Stun, with a one-line directive to “now go read Atlas Shrugged”.
-Just today, in the comments after an article about Ron Paul in the Times, someone grumbled about the fate of the dollar, sighed “Where is John Galt?” and resolved to buy gold presumably until the Industrial Philosopher Kings return.
+I can’t count the number of times, on Usenet and on mailing lists, when a comment about cooperation causes a shotgun response to “now go read Atlas Shrugged”.
+Just today, in the comments after an article about Ron Paul in the Times, someone grumbled about the fate of the dollar, sighed “Where is John Galt?” and resolved to buy gold.

 I wonder how many of Ron Paul’s supporters have on their desk a framed, signed picture dedicated with “To Marcus.
 May you care about no-one but your self.
 With Love and Virtue, Ayn xxx” and a Heroines of Objectivism calendar on the back of their bathroom door?
 I’ll bet Greenspan had one.